rub1n0/scorecard/README.md

 - Add, edit, duplicate, and remove KPI tiles
 - Dedicated edit mode with Flowbite modal for adding tiles
 - Scorecard names can be renamed from the home page
+- Initial value and sparkline option when creating tiles
+- Trending indicators appear beside the KPI value
+- Last updated timestamps show only in edit mode
+- Collapsible sidebar for navigation
 - Input page to update values (with delta and trend updates)
 - Drag-and-drop tile rearrangement using `@dnd-kit`
 - LocalStorage persistence, light/dark mode, and data import/export (JSON/CSV)